JessyDL/paradigm/readme.md

 [CMake ]( http://cmake.org/) 3.11 or higher is required on all platforms.

 ### Creating the project files
-You can build the libraries using the provided build.sh file that can be invoked, or by invoking cmake directly.
+You can build the libraries using the provided build.py file that can be invoked, or by invoking cmake directly.
 The build.py just helps you to set up a workspace and sets some critical defines that will be used in the build process.

 So far only MSVC (2019), and CLang (6.0.0) with LLVM 7 - 8 and libc++ are supported.
 The project will likely incorrectly generate for other compilers/setups.